 - Wardley Maps.
-Strategic analysis tool that makes it possible to visualise where the project should evolve in order to provide more value.
+Strategic analysis tool that makes it possible to visualize where the project should evolve to provide more value.

 - Customer Journeys.
 Detailing the user journey to establish the pain points that can be resolved in order to improve the experience.